icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a string."
 }
 ```
-    7. If the JSON name hreflang exists, the value shall be a JSON string data type or a valid JSON array where every value is a JSON string data type.
+    7. Test case [-10607](#id-testCase-10607){ #id-testCase-10607 }: If the JSON name hreflang exists, the value shall be a JSON string data type or a valid JSON array where every value is a JSON string data type.
 ``` json
 {
   "code": -10607,